padrino/padrino-docs/guides/03_features/08_localization.html.md

         role: Role
 ```

-you can now edit your generated `it.yml` file to reflect your current locale
+You can now edit your generated `it.yml` file to reflect your current locale
 (Italian):

 ```yml